 Software supply chain attacks are breaking news headlines with increasing frequency.
 Infamous attacks like SolarWinds experience visibility that extends well outside the world of cybersecurity.
 In fact, according to a recent report from Gartner, “By 2025, 45% of organizations worldwide will have experienced attacks on their software supply chains, a three-fold increase from 2021.”

 For such a prominent threat category, one would assume that the security community is generally aligned on the basics like what makes up a software supply chain.
 Unfortunately, that’s not the case.
-There seems to be a common misperception that the software supply chain is synonymous with the third-party dependencies that we use within our codebases.
-This is not completely wrong, but it focuses on one specific part of the software supply chain — third-party dependencies — while failing to include other important parts of the software supply chain itself.
-To fix this situation, it can be helpful to revisit the definition of a software supply chain.
+There seems to be a common misperception that the supply chain is synonymous with the third-party dependencies that we use within our codebases.
+This is not completely wrong, but it focuses on one specific part — third-party dependencies — while failing to include other important parts of the supply chain itself.
+To fix this situation, it can be helpful to revisit the definition.

 What Is a Software Supply Chain?